Students speak: What it’s like to attend a dance boarding school

 A woman in a black leotard adjusts the posture of a young dancer in a light-filled dance studio.

-Have you ever wanted to get an inside look at what it’s like to study dance at a boarding school?
+Have you ever wanted to get an inside look at what it’s like to study at a dance boarding school?
 The benefits can include performance opportunities, collaborating with other artists, professional-quality facilities, and a friendly community.
-Here, two Dance majors at Interlochen Arts Academy share their favorite parts of the dance boarding school life.
+Here, two dance majors at Interlochen Arts Academy share their favorite parts of the dance boarding school life.

 Lots of chances to develop skills in performance